 The handicap adjustment factor will reduce the handicap for the first six finishers in each race.
-First place finisher will have their handicap reduced by 18 points, second by 15, third by 12, fourth by 9, fifth by 6 and sixth by 3.
-All other boats will not have their fleet handicap adjusted.
+First place finisher will have their handicap reduced by 18 points, second by 15, third by 12, fourth by 9, fifth by 6 and sixth by 3, the seventh, eighth, and ninth place finishers will not have their fleet handicap adjusted.
+All other boats that finished the race will have their PHRF increased by 4 points